awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-ECS-adot.md

 1. Under **ENVIRONMENT**, for **Command** enter **\-\-config=/etc/ecs/container\-insights/otel\-task\-metrics\-config\.yaml**

-   This YAML file is included in the docker image, and includes the configuration to consume container metrics\.
+   This YAML file is included in the Docker image, and includes the configuration to consume container metrics\.

 1. If you're using the EC2 launch type, enter a port mapping of 55680 for TCP\.